 Are you moving out of a house or apartment in 2 weeks and still not ready?
 Sure, you’ve got a lot to do in a less-than-ideal amount of time—but it is doable.
 And, yes, you can still move.
 Below we cover exactly how to move from anywhere—house or apartment.
 You’ll know exactly what to do in advance, each week, and the day of your move, plus a free checklist and tips to make the entire process much easier!

-Top Things to Do 2 Weeks Ahead (No Matter Where You’re Moving)
+Top Things to Do 2 Weeks Before Moving ASAP

 — Erin.
 3 Men Movers Market Manager, Austin

 You probably thought you had more time.
 After all, two weeks can seem like enough.
 But, it really isn’t… Especially considering everything you have to do, like:

 - Find a moving company